TeamVault/rhoFEM/README.md

 # About
 This is the GitHub repo of the rhoFEM tool.
-This tool is used to protect program backward edges during runtime.
+This tool is used to protect program backward edges (i.e., program function returns) during runtime.
+In other words, it is enforced that the callees return at the right address next to the address from it was called in the first place.
+Thus, respecting the caller/callee calling convention.

 ## Publication
 https://dl.acm.org/doi/abs/10.1145/3427228.3427246